 The Vermont Statutes Online

-(a) The military department, created by 3 V.S.A. § 212, shall be administered by the adjutant general and shall include the national guard and all military components of the state.
+(a) The Military Department, created by 3 V.S.A. § 212, shall be administered by the Adjutant and Inspector General and shall include the National Guard and all military components of the State.

 § 362.
 Federal laws and regulations

-Matters relating to the organization, discipline, training and government of the national guard not otherwise provided for in this chapter, nor in the general regulations, shall be decided by the federal laws and regulations prescribed for the national guard and the army, air force, or navy of the United States as the case may be, so far as the same are applicable.
+Matters relating to the organization, discipline, training, and government of the National Guard not otherwise provided for in this chapter and chapters 23 through 39 of this title, nor in the rules adopted by the Governor or Adjutant General, shall be decided by the federal laws and regulations prescribed for the National Guard and the U.S. Army or Air Force as applicable.
 (Amended 1963, No. 39, § 1, eff.
-April 11, 1963.)
+April 11, 1963; 2017, No. 113 (Adj.
+Sess.), § 114; 2021, No. 10, § 2.)

 § 363.
 Officers generally